bstow/origin-router.js/README.md

 // generated path matches the 'mixed breed' route ... router.route(path); // outputs
-                    // 'I have a mixed breed dog that is a beagle/bulldog/boxer'
+                    // 'I have a mix breed dog that is a beagle/bulldog/boxer'
 ```